 I am the author of More Than A Moment: Contextualizing the Past, Present, and Future of MOOCs, published by Utah State University Press in 2019.
 I co-edited (along with Charles Lowe) a collection of essays about MOOCs called Invasion of the MOOCs: the Promises and Perils of Massive Open Online Courses, which was published by Parlor Press in 2014.
 I’ve also published a variety of academic articles and chapters in collections, along with commentaries, columns, and reviews.

-Annette and I live in Ypsilanti within walking distance of EMU and about 8 miles from downtown Ann Arbor.
+Annette and I used to live in Normal Park in the city of Ypsilanti and within walking distance of EMU.
+Now we live in suburbia: Pittsfield Township but with an Ypsilanti mailing address, and about 9 miles from downtown Ann Arbor.
 Besides the usual academic things (reading, writing, traveling, etc.), I am an avid home cook.